ayhanyalcinsoy/kaptan/help/en/main_help.rst

 -----

 ın this screen, you can run **System Settings** to configure many options about your system.
-Also you can connect Chakra support website.
+Also you can connect Pisi Linux support website.